jcraigk/blog/_posts/2023-11-05-diy-hacking-chair.md

 ![Photograph of a hacking chair](/assets/images/posts/2023-11-05/hacking-chair-1.jpg){:.smooth-corners .full-width}

 An unintended benefit of this setup is the workspace mobility it allows.
-For example, if I'm producing music and roll the chair to use a MIDI keyboard several feet away, I can still remotely control the software  naturally.
-This has allowed the removal of several control surfaces I had lying around, freeing up precious space.
+For example, if I'm producing music and roll the chair to use a MIDI keyboard several feet away, I can still remotely control the DAW software naturally.
+This has allowed the removal of several control surfaces I had cluttering my workspace.

 ## If You Build It